formosa-crypto/libjade/doc/release/README.md

 $ ./jade_kem_kyber_kyber768_amd64_avx2
 ```

 This program prints to the terminal the generated key pair, the shared secret, and the ciphertext after calling all 3 functions.
-You can find the C code that performs these calls under `examples/common/jade_kem.c`.
-File `examples/crypto_kem/kyber/kyber768_amd64_avx2.c` just includes the corresponding header, in this case `kyber768_amd64_avx2.h` and includes the *generic* code from `common`, `jade_kem.c`.
+The C code performs these calls under `examples/common/jade_kem.c`.
+File `examples/crypto_kem/kyber/kyber768_amd64_avx2.c` includes the corresponding header, in this case, `kyber768_amd64_avx2.h`, and the *generic* code from `common`, `jade_kem.c`.
 The same happens for all implementations.

-As another simple-to-run example, you can try:
+As another simple-to-run example, you can try the following:
 ```
 $ cd examples/crypto_hash/
 $ make jade_hash_sha256_amd64_ref